anderri/anderri/README.md

 ### Interest

 In addition to my extensive experience, I have developed a keen interest in emerging fields and technologies that are shaping the future of engineering.
-I have actively pursued knowledge and expertise in areas such as Artificial Intelligence (AI), Prompt Engineering, Observability, and Community engagement.
-These areas have become integral components of my professional growth, as I recognize their potential to revolutionize the way we approach quality engineering and product development.
+I have actively pursued knowledge and expertise in areas such as Generative AI, Prompt Engineering, Crypto and Mining, and Community engagement.
 By staying ahead of the latest advancements and actively engaging with communities of like-minded professionals, I continually strive to expand my horizons and contribute to the forefront of cutting-edge engineering practices.